The long version of the Self-employment page for sole traders

 CIS deductions

-If you are a subcontractor in the construction industry, put into box 81 the tax which was taken off your earnings by your contractors.
+If you are a subcontractor in the construction industry, put into box 81 the tax which was taken off your earnings by your contractors in the tax year.
 This is because HMRC takes this tax into account when working out how much tax you should pay this year - it counts as part of your tax bill, so if you miss it out you'll pay too much tax.

 Balance sheet